iamkirankumaryadav/Library/Statistics/Statistics.md

 6. `Inferential statistics`: Make inferences about the population from the sample.
 7. `Inference`: A conclusion reached based on evidence and reasoning.

+**Descriptive statistics give you a summary of your data, and Inferential statistics gives final conclusion for your data**

 ### Descriptive Statistics:

-- Descriptive statistics are used to `summarize` data in a way that makes it easy to understand.
+- Descriptive statistics are used to **summarize/describe** a dataset in a way that makes it easy to understand.
-- It provides us with techniques to understand the features and characteristics of the data.
+- It provides us with techniques to understand the features and characteristics of the data (Quick snapshot)
 - Provides a quick overview of data, measures `central tendency`, `variability`, and `distribution` of the data.
+- You can get a quick idea of what your data is like without getting down into every single data point.

 <h3><a href='#center'>Measure of Center</a>&nbsp;|&nbsp;<a href='#spread'>Measure of Spread</a>&nbsp;|&nbsp;<a href='#distribute'>Measure of Distribution</a></h3>